godotengine/godot-docs/getting_started/step_by_step/signals.rst

 Signals are a way to *decouple* your game objects, which leads to better organized and more manageable code.
-Instead of forcing game objects to expect other objects to always be present, they can instead emit signals that any interested objects can subscribe to and respond.
+Instead of forcing game objects to expect other objects to always be present, they can instead emit signals that all interested objects can subscribe to and respond to.

 Below you can see some examples of how you can use signals in your own projects.